psycedelicAI/high-security-facility-concept/docs/operations/incident-response.md

 - temporary restrictions are reviewed
 - assignments are closed
 - credentials and devices are reconciled
+- temporary door states are restored and verified
 - affected zones are assessed
 - trust decisions are documented